 Sl.
-No. Trade List of Exercises 1 Fitting Study of tools and Machineries.
-Exercises on 1.
-Fitting symmetric joints and joints with acute angle.
-Study of arc and gas welding Study of arc and gas welding equipment and 2.
-Welding tools - Edge preparation - Exercises on lap joint and V Butt joints - Demonstration of gas welding Study of tools and Machineries - exercises on 3 Sheet metal work simple products like Office tray and waste collection tray.
-1 Comontav Study of tools and Machineries - Exercises 4.
-Carpentry on Lap joints and Mortise joints
+No. Trade List of Exercises 1.
+Fitting Study of tools and Machineries.
+Exercises on symmetric joints and joints with acute angle.
+2. Welding Study of arc and gas welding equipment and tools - Edge preparation - Exercises on lap joint and V Butt joints - Demonstration of gas welding 3 Sheet metal work Study of tools and Machineries - exercises on simple products like Office tray and waste collection tray.
+4. Carpentry Study of tools and Machineries - Exercises on Lap joints and Mortise joints